tricia-casey/Code-Lou-Portfolio-Project/README.md

 # Code-Lou-Portfolio-Project

 Thank you for looking at my first ever website, a portfolio page for me!
-I have learned so much in this process (and learned where I can improve!) and I am excited to share this with you at this time.
+I have learned so much in this process (and learned where I can continue improve!) and I am excited to share this with you at this time.
+My overall, long term plan for this project is to create multiple other webpages using the ideas on the "Exampls" page.
+Once those sites are completed, I will link them to this portfolio page.
 The features included in this project include :

 CSS -